 With WPForms, building advanced forms on your WordPress website is a breeze.

 The core plugin comes with all the essential features you’ll need to create a basic WordPress form on your site.
-By installing addons, you can easily build advanced forms, such as Survey /poll forms, login forms, user registration forms, order forms, donation forms, newsletter subscription forms, and more.
+By installing addons, you can easily build advanced forms, such as surveys and polls, login forms, user registration forms, order forms, donation forms, newsletter subscription forms, and more.

 Want to start with the free version instead?
 Try WPForms Lite.